A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Overview of Research Strategy

 \begin{itemize}

-\item The strengths of SP-multiple-alignment in the simplification and integration of observations and concepts across a broad canvass is a major discovery with clear potential in the long-sought-after quest for general, human-level artificial intelligence, and for developing an understanding of human intelligence.
+\item The strengths of SP-multiple-alignment (\cite[Chapter 3]{wolff_2006}, \cite[Section 4]{sp_extended_overview}) in the simplification and integration of observations and concepts across a broad canvass is a major step forward with clear potential in the long-sought-after quest for general, human-level artificial intelligence, and for developing an understanding of human intelligence.